randomstr1ng/sap-webgui-bruteforce/README.md

 This script does a simple brute-force attack against SAP WebGUI.
 For that it can handle the SAP specific 'XSRF' Cookies and Request parameters.

+A Metasploit version of this tool can be found in the folder: [metasploit-module](./metasploit-module)

 ## Installation

 ```bash